Alimony

 Customized

-Contact one of our family law attorneys for a free consultation.
-We stand ready to represent your interests.
-Whether it is child support, spousal support or both, it is important that the calculations are based on the correct relevant (financial) facts and circumstances so that you can face the future with confidence.
+Please contact one of our family law attorneys for a free consultation.
+We are here to represent your interests.
+Whether it is child support, spousal support, or both, with a dedicated alimony attorney on your side, you can be assured that your case will be handled with care and precision.
+This allows you to look to the future with confidence.

 Mariska Schreuders